-If you are the registered stockholder and do not vote in one of the ways described above, your shares will not be voted at the Annual Meeting and will not be counted toward the quorum requirement.
+If you are the registered stockholder and do not vote by attending the Annual Meeting virtually, vote by proxy using the enclosed proxy card or vote by proxy via telephone or the Internet, your shares of common stock will not be voted at the Annual Meeting and will not be counted toward the quorum requirement.

-Beneficial Owner: Shares Registered in the Name of a Broker, Fiduciary or Custodian
+Beneficial Owner: Shares of Common Stock Registered in the Name of a Broker, Fiduciary or Custodian

-If you are the beneficial owner and do not direct your broker, fiduciary or custodian how to vote your shares, your broker, fiduciary or custodian will only be able to vote your shares with respect to proposals considered to be "routine" (which we expect includes Proposal 2).
-Your broker, fiduciary or custodian is not entitled to vote your shares with respect to "non-routine" proposals (which we expect includes Proposal 1), which we refer to as a "broker non-vote."
-Even with respect to routine matters, some brokers are choosing not to exercise discretionary voting authority.
-As a result, we urge you to direct your broker, fiduciary or custodian how to vote your shares to ensure that your vote is counted.
+If you are the beneficial owner and do not direct your broker, fiduciary or custodian how to vote your shares of common stock, your broker, fiduciary or custodian will only be able to vote your shares with respect to proposals considered to be "routine."
+Your broker, fiduciary or custodian is not entitled to vote your shares with respect to "non-routine" proposals, which we refer to as a "broker non-vote."